 Modules may be loaded under any name you want.
 This is useful when importing a module conditionally to use the same name in the rest of the code.

 draw modules with slighty different names, you may do the following:

 # game.py # import the draw module if visual_mode: # in visual mode, we draw using graphics import draw_visual as draw else: # in textual mode, we print out text import draw_textual as draw def main(): result = play_game() # this can either be visual or textual depending on visual_mode draw.draw_game(result)

 The first time a module is loaded into a running Python script, it is initialized by executing the code in the module once.
-If another module in your code imports the same module again, it will not be loaded twice but once only - so local variables inside the module act as a "singleton" - they are initialized only once.
+If another module in your code imports the same module again, it will not be loaded again, so local variables inside the module act as a "singleton," meaning they are initialized only once.

 # draw.py def draw_game(): # when clearing the screen we can use the main screen object initialized in this module clear_screen(main_screen) ... def clear_screen(screen): ... class Screen(): ... # initialize main_screen as a singleton main_screen = Screen()

 There are a couple of ways to tell the Python interpreter where to look for modules, aside from the